qburst/common-crawl-malayalam/README.md

 * Here, you can also provide any previously processed csv as the last optional argument.
 This helps in avoiding fetching  duplicate crawled urls.
 * After you run the above script, you would have the WARC files in S3.
 * In order to extract the malayalam content, you can either download the WARC files back to your machine or spin up an EC2 instance and process it there.
+EC2 instance with Ubuntu Server 18.04 AMI with atleast 50 GB of storage and type m5.large is preferred.
 * We are also providing a handy script to extract malayalam content in filter_malayalam.sh.
 Its usage is as follows:-
 ```buildoutcfg
 ./filter_malayalam.sh <AWS Secret Key ID> <AWS Secret Key> <S3 Warc Folder> <S3 Out Directory>